SilvanaOne/silvana-lib/VK.md

 ### In case vk are changed

-You will see the message
+You will see the message in red

 ```
 saving new verification keys